xiaodudu0524/first_git/readme.txt

-this is a version control system git is free software
+Git is distributed a version control system.
+Git is a free software.